 It is possible for one who is an Employment Pass holder to incorporate a company in Singapore.
 After having applied for and received an EP, the EP holder must then fulfill the standard incorporation criteria which apply to all who incorporate a company in Singapore.
 These include directors among whom at least one is a local resident director, shareholders who may either be individual or corporate and either local or foreign, at least S$1 of paid-up capital, a non-post office box registered address located in Singapore, a company secretary who is a Singapore resident, and an auditor unless the company is an exempt private company.

 It is possible for the EP holder to be one of the directors or one of the shareholders of the company.
 A corporate bank account for the company will have to be opened after incorporation.
 It is not necessary for a foreigner to be in Singapore for the opening of the corporate bank account.
 One may use either a Certificate of Incumbency or any other valid official document in front of a notary public, the foreign branch staff members of the Singapore bank with which the account is being opened, or the Singapore Ambassador or High Commissioner to the country in question.

 Employment Pass Application Form

-if you are ready to to start your Employment Pass application – Click here to fill up the Employment Pass Questionnaire and our in-house agent will do the rest for you
+If you are ready to start your Employment Pass application, click here to fill up the Employment Pass Questionnaire.
+Our in-house agent will help you with this process.

-You may also use the Self Assessment Tool (SAT) to check the Employment Pass or S Pass eligibility of your candidate before you apply or appeal.
+You may also use the Self Assessment Tool (SAT) to check the Employment Pass or S Pass eligibility of your candidacy before you apply or appeal.